MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-implement-graph-rag.md

 ---
 lab:
-    title: 'Implement GraphRAG with Azure Database for PostgreSQL'
+  title: Implement GraphRAG with Azure Database for PostgreSQL
-    module: 'Build RAG applications with Azure Database for PostgreSQL'
+  module: Build RAG applications with Azure Database for PostgreSQL
+  description: This hands-on exercise adds a lightweight knowledge-graph layer inside
+    the same Azure Database for PostgreSQL you used in earlier units.
+You create two small tables for **nodes** and **edges**, link them to your existing `company_policies` rows, and then run a **graph-narrowed vector search** that first filters by relationships (Topic/Department) and then ranks with pgvector.
+The goal is *higher precision* on multi-concept questions without complicating prompts or moving data to a separate store.
+  duration: 136 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Database for PostgreSQL
 ---

 # Implement GraphRAG with Azure Database for PostgreSQL